linkerd/website/linkerd.io/content/2.12/features/nft.md

 from the application, Linkerd will configure a set of [firewall rules](../../reference/iptables/) in each injected pod.
-Configuration can be done either through an [init Container](../../reference/architecture/#linkerd-init-container) or through a [CNI plugin](../cni/)
+Configuration can be done either through an [init container](../../reference/architecture/#linkerd-init-container) or through a [CNI plugin](../cni/)

 Linkerd's init container can be run in two separate modes: `legacy` or `nft`.
-The difference between the two modes is what variant of iptables they will use to configure firewall rules.
+The difference between the two modes is what variant of `iptables` they will use to configure firewall rules.

 ## Details